 His wife, Kari Gunderson, is currently teaching Suzuki violin.
 She has taught violin and viola performance at Ohio State University and Florida State University while performing and organizing various groups.
 She is his muse in the uplifting world of music.

-In 2019, Sabrina was a fellow for the Global Leaders Program, where she earned an executive graduate certificate in social entrepreneurship, teaching artistry, and organizational management.
-Sabrina was the first to receive the Masters in Music and Community Partnership degree at the University of South Carolina.
-She did her undergraduate work at the Ohio State University.
-Her teachers include Jennifer Parker-Harley and Katherine Borst-Jones.
+In 2019, Sabrina was a fellow for the Global Leaders Program, where she earned an Executive Graduate Certificate in Social Entrepreneurship, Teaching Artistry, and Organizational Management.
+Sabrina was the first to receive the Master of Music and Community Partnership degree at the University of South Carolina.
+She did her undergraduate work at The Ohio State University.
+Sabrina’s teachers include Jennifer Parker-Harley and Katherine Borst-Jones.

-Outside of the music world, Sabrina is an avid photographer, a self-identified foodie, sports fan, and lover of all things wonderful.
+Outside of the music world, Sabrina is an avid photographer, a self-identified foodie, sports fan, and dog mom.